VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 Pr(beta_mass > 0) > 0.95
 ```

-because body mass is expected to have a positive association with cancer occurrence.
+This means that, for a given model fit, more than 95% of the posterior samples for the body mass coefficient must be greater than zero.
+In other words, the model must show strong posterior support that the body mass effect is positive.
+We say positive here because body mass is expected to have a positive association with cancer occurrence.
 Obviously, this can be negative for traits like gestation length, such as:
 ```r
 Pr(beta_gestation < 0) > 0.95
 ```

 The assurance value is the proportion of simulations in which the model successfully detects the assumed effect.
 For example:
 ```text
 100 simulated datasets
 80 have Pr(beta_mass > 0) > 0.95
 Assurance = 80 / 100 = 0.80
 ```

-means that the model detected the assumed effect in 80 percent of valid simulated datasets.
+This means the model successfully detected the assumed body mass effect in 80% of the simulated datasets.

 ## Main question addressed by this script